Greyisheep/dsa-studies/note.md

 - Array: A collection of elements stored at contiguous memory locations.

 ## What's an Algorithm?
-A collection of steps taken to solve a problem
+A set of steps or instructions for completing a task